zhiyingfang2022/llm-d/README.md

 ```

 > [!TIP]
-> As a customization example, see [here](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/create_new_filter.md) a template for adding a scheduler scorer.
+> As a customization example, see this [template](https://github.com/llm-d/llm-d-inference-scheduler/blob/main/docs/create_new_filter.md) for adding a custom scheduler filter.

 ## 📦 Releases